BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Operator Learning Architectures for High-Frequency Bubble Dynamics

-With the inclusion of physical constraints, the loss function consists of two components: a \textit{data loss} (\(\mathcal{L}_{\text{data}}\)) term from the neural network predictions and an \textit{ODE loss} (\(\mathcal{L}_{\text{ode}}\)) term derived from the governing equation.
-Let \(\mathcal{L}\) denote the mean squared error (MSE) loss function.
-The total loss is defined as:
+With physical constraints incorporated, the total loss comprises of two components: a \textit{data loss} (\(\mathcal{L}_{\text{data}}\)) from network predictions and an \textit{ODE loss} (\(\mathcal{L}_{\text{ode}}\)) enforcing the governing dynamics.
+Let \(\mathcal{L}\) denote the mean squared error (MSE).
+The total loss is expressed as